Mercari Fee Calculator

 What Are Mercari Fees?

-The 10% selling fee is applied to the item price, and Mercari calculates both fees before presenting your earnings estimate on the listing page.
-For a $50 item, you'd pay $5.00 in selling fees plus $1.95 in payment processing (2.9% × $50 + $0.50) for a total of $6.95 in fees, netting you $43.05 before shipping costs.
-Shipping is handled separately — you can use Mercari's prepaid labels (at carrier rates deducted from your earnings), ship on your own with tracking, or offer free shipping by building the cost into your price.
+For a $50 item with free shipping, you'd pay $5.00 in selling fees, netting you $45.00 before your own shipping or label costs.
+If the buyer instead pays $10 for shipping, Mercari charges 10% of the $60 total, or $6.00.
+This calculator estimates fees on the item price, so remember that Mercari's 10% also applies to any buyer-paid shipping.
+Shipping itself is handled separately: you can use Mercari's prepaid labels (at carrier rates deducted from your earnings), ship on your own with tracking, or offer free shipping by building the cost into your price.

 Why Mercari Fees Matter